erquhart/jekyll-portfolio/_posts/2017-07-26-howto-css-grid-layout-to-make-a-simple-fluid-card-grid.markdown

 }
 {% endhighlight %}

+And voila!
 A fluid, responsive grid created with no breakpoints.

 Below is the [CodePen](https://codepen.io/brob/pen/MvwbMa?editors=1100) that contains this example in its entirety.
 If you have any questions, post them in the comments or feel free to contact me [on Twitter](http://twitter.com/brob/).
 If you're interest in implementing Grid and still supporting older browsers, [take a look at this post](/blog/2017/01/18/your-code-should-fall-forward/).